cybersheepdog/C2Live/README.md

   --days DAYS, -n DAYS  Number of history commits from source url

 ```
-### make a cron with main.py to ingest data weekly.
+### make a cron with main.py to ingest data weekly on Mondays.